 STEP 1.
-To return a product or part for warranty consideration, you will need to provide the original Copeland Industrial LP sales order number on all submitted documents.
+To return a defective Product or part under this warranty, you will need to provide the VilterTM compressor order number on all submitted documents.

-For a parts warranty request, you will also need:
+For a parts warranty request, you will also need to provide:

-- To provide Copeland Industrial LP a detailed and accurate description of the issue. - To provide Copeland Industrial LP a valid purchase order for the new part(s)-you must pay the freight. - One copy of Return Merchandise Authorization (RMA) sent to you for your records. - One copy of RMA sent to you to include in the return shipment of parts back to Copeland Industrial LP for warranty consideration.
+- The VilterTM serial number of the compressor; - A detailed and accurate description of the issue; - A valid purchase order for the new part(s) you must pay the freight; - One copy of Return Merchandise Authorization (RMA) sent to you for your records; - One copy of RMA sent to you to include in the return shipment of parts back to VilterTM for warranty consideration.